kjinghong74/School_District_Analysis/README.md

 - How is the school summary affected?

-    Removing homas High School 9th grader scores has very little influence on the average scores and score passing percentage, the difference is < 0.5%
+    Removing Thomas High School 9th grader scores has very little influence on the average scores and score passing percentage, the difference is < 0.5%

     Figure 3: school_summary_original data